Icinga/get-started-docs/doc/11-websetup.md

 #### 4.4 Aministration

-Create a administrative account, this will be your initial user to access Icinga Web:
+Create an administrative account, this will be your initial user to access Icinga Web:

 ![Create-Admin](img/web/06-create-admin-account.png)